akhalifaa/EcommerceChatBot/README.md

 | l2 linear (hidden) | 8 | 8 |
 | l3 linear (output) | 8       | 6|

-5) Next I looked at some metrics and plotted the training loss over time.
+5) Next I looked at some metrics and plotted the training loss over time

 6) Finally I implemented the loop that is in charge of interacting with the customer.
 I randomized chatbot names every time the program is run in order to make it feel more sentimental and realistic to the customer and feel like they are speaking to a real person.